 How to us this science for greater muscle gains . . .

 Certain proteins and supplements can affect muscle cell volume and the anabolic/catabolic responses to training.

-Increasing cell volume is an independent anabolic signal.
+Increasing cell volume is an independent and powerful anabolic signal.
 It can be initiated by amino acids such as glutamine and creatine.

 Therefore promoting cell hydration with muscles with strategic supplementation before and in the hours immediately following intense exercise can enhance muscle anabolism and dramatically increase results from heavy resistance training.